-- 26. All material should be referenced.
-The standard referencing style is numerical footnoting.
-Where the ID number is known it should be included in the footnote.
-In general the full article is obtained, but if only the abstract is used in an investigation (for example, foreign language articles) then the reference must state "abstract only". - 27.
+- 33. All material should be referenced.
+The standard referencing style in the body of briefing paper is numerical footnoting.
+In the summary and conclusions use author/date citations to support your statements (no need to footnote again).
+In general the full article is obtained, but if only the abstract is used in an investigation (.e.g., foreign language articles) then the reference must state "abstract only". - 34.
 Articles may be obtained by yourself online or by the administrative staff.
-They can use a printout of a search, or a printout of an abstract, or you can email them a list.
+They can use a printout of a search, or a printout of an abstract, or you can email them a list of requested articles.
 Let them know your name, the name of the condition and the date requested.
-Specific request forms are available if you prefer to use them.
-Make a note on the request if you require the abstract only. - 28.
-You should allow 4 weeks to receive the requested articles, so to maintain a flow of work it is advisable to start searching for articles for a new investigation while completing a current investigation.
-In some circumstances articles may be needed more urgently and you should discuss this with the Principal Medical Officer or administrative staff.
-Such a circumstance might include follow up of a request from the RMA at a meeting for more information, or the need to finalise a briefing paper in time for an RMA meeting. - 29.
-The reference to any material obtained from the internet must be entered into the RMA Access Database, including the date the information was accessed.
-If you download an article or internet page yourself, you must provide a pdf version of the document to the administrative staff to enable
+Make a note on the request if you require the abstract only. - 35.
+You should allow 4 weeks to receive the requested articles.
+To maintain a flow of work it is advisable to start searching for articles for a new investigation while completing a current investigation.
+In some circumstances articles may be needed more urgently and you should discuss this with the Principal Medical Officer (PMO) or administrative staff.
+Such a circumstance might include follow up of a request from the RMA at a meeting for more information, or the need to finalise a briefing paper in time for an RMA meeting. - 36.
+The reference to any material obtained from the internet must be entered by the administrative staff into the RMA Database and the relevant HPE Content Manager container, including the date the information was accessed.
+Therefore, if you download an article or internet page yourself, you must provide a pdf version of the document to the administrative staff. - 37.

-- them to title the document, ensure it is placed into the relevant TRIM container and entered in the RMA Access Database. - 30.
 A bibliography for each investigation should be compiled and added to the finalised briefing paper.
 This is most easily accomplished by transforming the footnotes.
-You should make two versions, one with the ID numbers included and one with them removed.
-The latter is included in the briefing paper and the former should be saved in the appropriate TRIM investigation container so that the administrative staff can check the references against the database.
+Ensure that the reference style in the footnotes matches the standard reference style.
+The bibliography is included in the briefing paper and saved in the appropriate investigation container so that the administrative staff can check the references against the database.